 Checkpoints, watch towers, razor wire and tear gas are all familiar features of daily life for Palestinians, and those resisting the occupation are often targeted by Israeli forces.
 Palestinian human rights defender Issa Amro is himself no stranger to detentions, arrests and confrontations with Israeli soldiers and settlers.
 Born and raised in Hebron, the largest Palestinian city in the West Bank, Amro has dedicated his life to peaceful resistance against the Israeli occupation of the West Bank.
 As a result, he faces frequent arrests, targeted attacks by settlers and unrelenting efforts by Israeli occupation forces to sabotage his non-violent resistance and to undermine his legitimacy as an internationally recognized human rights defender.

-Inspired by the work of Martin Luther King, Mahatma Ghandi and Nelson Mandela, Amro believes that non-violence is the most effective strategy for community resistance: “Non-violence is the best tool because it strengthens civil society and it gives a role to each person: the kids, the women, the elders and the youth.
+Inspired by the work of Martin Luther King, Mahatma Ghandi and Nelson Mandela, Amro believes that non-violence is the most effective strategy for community resistance: “Non-violence is the best tool because it strengthens civil society and it gives a role to each person: the children, the women, the elders and the youth.
 With non-violent activities you get more international support and you neutralize the violence of the oppressor.”

 As founder and coordinator of the non-violent direct action group Youth Against Settlements (YAS), Amro works with young people, educating them about the meaning of non-violence and motivating them to resist in a direct but peaceful way.